 Street 'A' will have barrier free sidewalks on both sides.
 These sidewalks will connect to existing sidewalks along Dawes Avenue to the east and to a future public sidewalk along the north side of Arkell Road.
-Three additional pedestrian connections are provided out the public sidewalk system along Arkell.
+Three additional pedestrian connections are provided out to the public sidewalk system along Arkell Road from the proposed stacked townhouse buildings.
 These have been located proximate to the existing transit stop.